AscheLeee/KenBot/README.md

         Enables/disables the automsg feature.
     Arguments:
         [on/off]:
-            -Sets the state of the automsg feature.
+            Sets the state of the automsg feature.
 (Can only be 'on' or 'off')